 He was livid.
 “GET OFF ME!” he roared.

 She had him out safely now.
 She set him down on the floor, pulled up his shirt where the glass had pierced his side, and grabbed a fistful of kleenex from a nearby shelf.
 He roared again, thrashed futilely, swore, and threatened things so awful her heart broke.
 He went on like that for a long time, and she just held him.
 He still hates me.
 He always will.
 When he finally exhausted his invective he began to weep.
-It was a deep and frightful weeping that came from the soul.
+It was a deep and frightful weeping that poured from the soul.
 Only someone who had been abused and degraded by the Illithid for as long as he had could cry like that.
 The tears soaked her shirt.
 She was scared for him, and for their relationship.
 He was reliving hell in those tears.
 Still losing against the creature long after she had annihilated it.